I've been seeing lots of Thayer's and Lesser Black-backeds lately and so it was nice to get on this Glaucous Gull on Sunday:

 But perhaps most intriguing were these "white-winged" adult Herrings:

-So seeing birds with this much white in the wingtips in my area (Illinois) sends up red flags, inviting some confusion with Thayer's.
+Seeing birds with this much white in the wingtips in my area (Illinois) may invite confusion with Thayer's.
 But note the staring pale-yellow eye, and the yellow-orange orbital ring.
-This is not expected on THGU, which shows a purplish orbital.
+Thayer's shows a pinkish orbital.